awsdocs/aws-transfer-user-guide/doc_source/API_UpdateServer.md

 Required: No

  ** [ProtocolDetails](#API_UpdateServer_RequestSyntax) **   <a name="TransferFamily-UpdateServer-request-ProtocolDetails"></a>
 The protocol settings that are configured for your server\.
- Use the `PassiveIp` parameter to indicate passive mode \(for FTP and FTPS protocols\)\.
++  Use the `PassiveIp` parameter to indicate passive mode \(for FTP and FTPS protocols\)\.
 Enter a single dotted\-quad IPv4 address, such as the external IP address of a firewall, router, or load balancer\.
++ Use the `SetStatOption` to ignore the error that is generated when the client attempts to use SETSTAT on a file you are uploading to an S3 bucket\.
+Set the value to `ENABLE_NO_OP` to have the Transfer Family server ignore the SETSTAT command, and upload files without needing to make any changes to your SFTP client\.
+Note that with `SetStatOption` set to `ENABLE_NO_OP`, Transfer generates a log entry to CloudWatch Logs, so you can determine when the client is making a SETSTAT call\.
-Use the `TlsSessionResumptionMode` parameter to determine whether or not your Transfer server resumes recent, negotiated sessions through a unique session ID\.
++ Use the `TlsSessionResumptionMode` parameter to determine whether or not your Transfer server resumes recent, negotiated sessions through a unique session ID\.
 Type: [ProtocolDetails](API_ProtocolDetails.md) object
 Required: No